TeamEXR/shutan-dev-wiki/Chapter 1.md

 The fact that these hex bytes are available to everyone means that we can reverse engineer the inner workings of every program with enough time and effort.

-Through a process called Disassembly we can turn these hex bytes back to more readable but still compact form called Assembly, a series of CPU instructions alongside the data given to the CPU as arguments.
-The assembly becomes more readable as we feed it info we already know.
+Through a process called **Disassembly** we can turn these hex bytes back to more readable but still compact form called Assembly, a series of CPU instructions alongside the data given to the CPU as arguments.
+The assembly becomes more readable as we feed it info we dig up.

 ![](assets/2023-03-08-15-54-39-top-readme-nocash.png)

-Then through another process called Decompilation, we can make an educated guess about what the original C/C++ code could have looked like before turning into CPU instructions.
+Then through another process called **Decompilation**, we can make an educated guess about what the original C/C++ code could have looked like before turning into CPU instructions.
 Which enables us to understand the program better and even modify it if we need to.

 ![](assets/2023-03-08-15-57-03-top-readme-ghidra.png)